CoderAmit82/weather_app/README.md

 # weather_app

-this is api based project <br>
+This is api API-based project <br>
-you can see teprature in your area
+You can see temperature in your area